 Learning the new (often 'hidden') systems of college can be tricky and overwhelming.
 New college students 'don't know what they don't know' so a little extra support can be just what your new college student needs!
-Jennifer Sullivan meets with new college students in their first year of college and beyond - working with your student every step of the way.
+Our team of experienced professional coaches meets with new college students in their first year of college and beyond - working with your student every step of the way.

 Send your student off to college with reassurance that an experienced educator is supporting and guiding their transition to college.